Qu'Appelle River: Water supply and demand in the Qu'Appelle Valley

 93% of the land in the Qu'Appelle Watershed is used for agricultural purposes.
 Five potash mines are in the basin and an increase in irrigation development is expected.
 Water demand is anticipated to increase by 126% from 2010 to 2060.
 On low flow years, Lake Diefenbaker supplies roughly 90% of the flow of the Qu'Appelle River.
 This water mainly originates from mountain snowmelt from the Rocky Mountains of Alberta.
 The South Saskatchewan River, which flows into Lake Diefenbaker, has seen flow rates drop by 12% in the last century.
 With only 2% increase from runoff, water scarcity could be a problem in the near future.
 On the other hand, severe flooding of the Qu'Appelle Valley could also occur.
 Studies suggest that due to climate change, 31% to 46% of glacier volume of the eastern Rockies could melt by 2100.

 Water demand under the baseline scenario

 In 2010, demand for water in the Qu'Appelle River Basin was estimated at 599,342 e6L with direct anthropogenic demands accounting for 22.6% of the total demand.
 By 2060, estimates suggest that irrigation and expansion of the potash sector will account for 44.1% of water demand.
 Furthermore, there will be an increase of 162% in total direct anthropogenic water demand by 2060.
 The water demand per sector, according to the scenario analysis, is depicted below.
 As can be seen, agriculture demands the majority of the water in the Qu'Appelle basin.

-a) Agriculture: 2020 estimated amount of water demand is 67,090 e6L.
-2060 estimated amount of water demand is 206,353 e6L.

-b) Industry and mining: 2010 amount of water demand was 21,815 e6L.
-2020 estimated amount of water demand is 83,779 e6L.
-2060 estimated amount of water demand is 95,460 e6L.